-- A. The buildings, shelters, cabinets, and other accessory components shall be setback a minimum of 15 feet from each property line with a residential zone district or a lot containing a residential structure, or shall meet all setback requirements of the underlying zone districts, whichever results in the greater setback, and shall be grouped as closely as technically possible. - B. Total footprint coverage area of the accessory equipment shall not exceed 500 square feet per provider, with a maximum of 1500 square feet total for three or more providers.

-- C. No accessory equipment or accessory structure shall exceed 15 feet in height. - D. Accessory equipment shall be painted a neutral color and enclosed by security fencing 6 feet in height and shall be landscaped with a buffer of plant materials that effectively screens the view of the accessory equipment from adjacent residential property and from the adjacent street; provided, however, that the City may waive such requirements, if the Director determines that the waiver will not (1) create an increased risk to public health or safety or (2) create a negative visual impact to adjacent residential property or from the adjacent street. - E. No accessory equipment or accessory structures shall be sited in a manner that reduces the parking or landscaped areas for other principal uses on the parcel below the minimums required by the Zoning Ordinance.
+- a.
+Excluding Small Cell Facilities in the Right-of-Way, the buildings, shelters, cabinets, and other accessory components shall be setback a minimum of 15 feet from each property line with a residential zone district or a lot containing a residential structure, or shall meet all setback requirements of the underlying zone districts, whichever results in the greater setback, and shall be grouped as closely as technically possible. - b.
+Total footprint coverage area of the accessory equipment shall not exceed 500 square feet per provider, with a maximum of 1500 square feet total for three or more providers. - c.
+No accessory equipment or accessory structure shall exceed 12 feet in height. - d.
+Accessory equipment, including but not limited to remote radio units, shall be located out of sight whenever possible by locating behind parapet walls or within equipment enclosures.
+Where such alternate locations are not available, the Accessory Equipment shall use Camouflage Design Techniques. - e.
+No accessory equipment or accessory structures shall be sited in a manner that reduces the parking or landscaped areas for other principal uses on the parcel below the minimums required by the Zoning Ordinance. - f.
+New accessory equipment cannot be placed within 150 feet of existing utility accessory equipment in Rights of Way in residential zones.